Kobi Nathan, PharmD, MEd, BCGP

 Q: What kind of exercise is best?

 A: The best kind of exercise is the kind you enjoy and will do every day.
 Variety is not only the spice of life but of exercise as well.
-Go for a nature hike, swim, golf, play tennis, lift weights, use exercise machines, walk outside with your dog or inside a mall with your friends, ride a bicycle (good for your balance as well as your muscles), practice dance, yoga or tai chi just to name a few – the choice is yours.
-Exercising with friends can make it social and even more fun.
+Go for a nature hike, swim, golf, play tennis, lift weights, use exercise machines, walk outside with your dog or inside a mall with your friends, ride a bicycle (good for your balance as well as your muscles), practice dance, yoga, or tai chi - just to name a few.
+The choice is yours.
+If possible, form an “exercise group” with your friends, or make new friends.
+It can become a scheduled social gathering that all of you can look forward to during your week.
+In addition, being in a group allows you to keep one another motivated and allows you to enjoy the benefits of exercise in the long term.

 Q: How often do I need to exercise and for how long?